DIRACGrid/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #                       innodb_buffer_pool_size=10000MB
       }
     }

+or You can download the full server installation from  curl https://github.com/DIRACGrid/DIRAC/raw/integration/Core/scripts/install_full.cfg -O

 - Run install_site.sh giving the edited configuration file as the argument.
 The configuration file must have .cfg extension (CFG file).
 While not strictly necessary, it's advised that a version is added with the '-v' switch